 Doñana & Sierra Morena Birdwatching Tour in Andalucía

-An 8-day Andalucía Birding Tour including sites such as Doñana, Odiel Marshes and Sierra Morena.
+This 8-day Andalucía Birding Tour in Doñana and Sierra Morena is a relaxed-paced trip available on request where you can expect to see around 120 species of bird, including five endemics and approximately seven mammals.
+This birding tour in Andalucía includes visiting sites such as Doñana, Odiel Marshes and Sierra Morena.
 Carefully selected birdwatching accommodations and full board (picnic for lunch).

-Doñana National Park is famous for many reasons – it was the first project of the World Wildlife Fund, 30,000 water birds breed there and it is a “superhighway” for migratory birds with over 500,000 spending the winter there.
+Doñana National Park is famous for many reasons – it was the first project of the World Wildlife Fund, 30,000 water birds breed there and it is a “superhighway” for migratory birds with over 500,000 spendings the winter there.
 Lying along the Guadalquivir River, this 1,300-square kilometre park is made up of marshlands, scrub, dunes and lagoons, and with its extensive ecosystem and abundant species, it is hardly surprising that it is both a UNESCO World Heritage Site and Biosphere Reserve.
-The Park is also home for both Iberian Lynx and Spanish Imperial Eagle so we will watch out in the search of these scarce species that have become emblems of the conservation in Spain.
+The Park is also home to both Iberian Lynx and Spanish Imperial Eagle so on our Andalucía birding trip we will be particularly watching out for these scarce species that have become emblems of the conservation in Spain.

-Sierra Morena in the north of Andalucia is an excellent example of the Mediterranean ecosystem on a 400 Km mountain range; it is home to cork and holm oaks, and chestnut trees that form forests in the more humid areas.
+Sierra Morena in the north of Andalucia is an excellent example of a Mediterranean ecosystem on a 400km mountain range; it is home to cork and holm oaks, and chestnut trees that form forests in the more humid areas.
 The fauna includes species such as the Iberian Lynx, Black Vulture, Black Stork and Golden Eagle.
-The wood-pastures on the western side of these hills serve as grazing areas for the famous black pigs.
+The wood pastures on the western side of these hills serve as grazing areas for the famous black pigs.

-- Best introduction to Doñana National Park and the mountains of Sierra Morena by a local expert.
+- The best introduction to Doñana National Park and the mountains of Sierra Morena by a local expert

-- Doñana is one of the major wetlands in Europe and Sierra Morena is a paradise for birds of prey.
+- Doñana, one of the major wetlands in Europe, and Sierra Morena, a paradise for birds of prey

-- You leader is very informative and gives lots of tips on natural history as well as local history and traditions.
+- The guidance of a leader who is an expert in natural history as well as local history and traditions

-- All levels welcome.
-We adapt to the interest of each participant.
+- A flexible tour that adapts to the interest of each participant

 Are you also a keen photographer?
 This special trip might just be just what you are looking for - Wild Doñana Tailor-made Nature Photography Trip, Andalucía, Spain.

-Alternative Tour Name: Premium Bird Tour Pack Doñana & Sierra Morena
+Alternative Tour Name: Premium Bird Tour of Doñana & Sierra Morena

 Airport pick-up and transfer to your accommodation in the Doñana area.
 After the check-in, presentation of the birding week and exploration of the surroundings of the hotel.